nais/doc/docs/auth/explanations/README.md

 ???+ warning "Texas is currently in opt-in public beta"

-    API stability is not guaranteed during the beta period, and we may introduce breaking changes as we gather feedback.

-    To enable for your application, set the `texas.nais.io/enabled: "true"` annotation on your `Application`:
+    To enable Texas for your application, set the `texas.nais.io/enabled: "true"` annotation on your `Application`:

     ```yaml title="app.yaml" hl_lines="5"
     apiVersion: "nais.io/v1alpha1"